wints/documentation/references/data_export_api.md

 # Data Export API

 #### Configuration
-In order to use this API you must have an App ID and a Public Key.
+In order to use this API you must have an App ID and a Branch Public Key.
 You can find your keys at: https://dashboard.branch.io/#/settings

 #### Base URL:
 https://api.branch.io/v2/export/